(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-But don't let the crashing of the waves on the beach, the chance to ski up to your door, or being able to grab a drink from your fridge during a golf game cloud your thinking about vacation properties.
+But don't let the crashing of the waves on the beach, the chance to ski up to your door, or the ability to grab a drink from your fridge during a golf game cloud your thinking about second home properties.

 If you've never invested in a home outside of your primary residence, it's essential for you to learn more about real estate investing unless you can easily afford a vacation property.

 Your excitement about owning your own vacation home may fade when you realize the risk involved and the expenses related to owning some properties.

 If you plan to rent out a vacation property and can't manage it yourself, finding a great property manager can also be difficult and expensive.